mediamonks/image-effect-renderer/README.md

 const renderer = ImageEffectRenderer.createTemporary(wrapperElement, shader, { loop: true });
 ```

-This library allows adding images into up to eight different slots, which can be utilized in the shader (as iChannel0 to iChannel7).
-Ensure images are fully loaded prior to adding them.
+This library allows adding images into up to eight slots, which can be utilized in the shader (as iChannel0 to iChannel7).
+Ensure images are fully loaded before adding them.
 ```ts
 import { ImageEffectRenderer } from '@mediamonks/image-effect-renderer';
 import shader from './shader.glsl';